salesforce/sa11y/CONTRIBUTING.md

 yarn test <path_to_test>
 ```

-If you want to debug these tests, you can do as follows:
+To debug unit tests

-1. First, insert a new line in your code where you think it might be failing and type `debugger`.
+1. Insert `debugger` in a new line in your code where you think it might be failing.
 This will serve as a break point for the debugger to stop at.
 2. Optionally run only a specific test by using `it.only(..)`
 3. Open up Chrome and type in the address bar: `chrome://inspect`
 4. Click on "Open dedicated DevTools for Node"